Roadmap

 Holistic cost tracking

-Section titled “Holistic cost tracking”Per-tenant, per-agent, per-thread cost tracking with dashboards, cost attribution, and chargeback reports.
-The current implementation tracks token counts and estimates costs per turn but doesn’t aggregate them into a reporting-friendly data model.
+Section titled “Holistic cost tracking”Per-tenant, per-Space, per-platform-agent, and per-thread cost tracking with dashboards, cost attribution, and chargeback reports.
+The current implementation tracks token counts and estimates costs per turn but doesn’t fully aggregate them into a reporting-friendly data model.

 Not in v1 because: Turn-level tracking is sufficient for most v1 use cases.
 The reporting layer requires Aurora schema additions and an analytics query layer.